DanielDFY/d3d12book/README.md

 # d3d12book

-Sample code and my exercise solutions for the book "Introduction to 3D Game Programming with DirectX 12"
+Sample code and my exercise solutions for the book "Introduction to 3D Game Programming with DirectX 12".

+Shader Model is updated to 5.1 and some simple exercises may be omitted or merged together.

 ## Samples

 * Chapter 01 Vector Algebra
-  * *XMVECTOR* : Sample usage of DirectX math vector
+  * *XMVECTOR* : Sample usage of DirectX math vector.
 * Chapter 02 Matrix Algebra
-  * *XMMATRIX* : Sample usage of DirectX math matrix
+  * *XMMATRIX* : Sample usage of DirectX math matrix.
 * Chapter 04 Direct3D Initialization
-  * *Init Direct3D* : Sample application framework
+  * *Init Direct3D* : Sample application framework.
 * Chapter 06 Drawing in Direct3D
-  * *Box* : Render a colored box with movable camera (update to Shader Model 5.1)
+  * *Box* : Render a colored box with movable camera.
+* Chapter 07 Drawing in Direct3D Part II
+  * *Shapes*：Render a scene composed of spheres, cylinders, a box and a grid.
+  * *Land and Waves*:  Emulate rolling land and waving water by modifying the grid.
+To draw waves, `Dynamic Vertex Buffer` is used to update vertex positions on CPU side as time passes (update to Shader Model 5.1).
 * ...